harrietty/serverless_signup_srsly/NOTES.md

   - serverless-offline
 ```

+We should then run `sls dynamodb install` to install the plugin.

 To run the app offline with DynamoDB local, we can run:

     $ serverless offline start --migrate

-which wil perform a migration (i.e. create the tables we need) when DynamoDB Local starts.
+which will perform a migration (i.e. create the tables we need) when DynamoDB Local starts.

 I had problems using the `serverless-dynamodb-local` library so I downloaded DynamoDB Local following the [AWS Guide](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.DownloadingAndRunning.html) and started it with the following command: